 “Korean history is 5000 years old or roughly 2000 years older then Japanese history. … ironically enough the Japanese constantly distort history at the price of destroying relations with China and Korea.“

+It’s Koreans who are distorting history.
 I’m beginning to think that Korea eliminated the use of Chinese character so that nobody reads real historical documents to verify what they had been taught.

 One of the oldest Korean flag: titled “Korea belongs to Great Sino” or “Korea is vassal kingdom of China” (大清国属 高麗国旗) in Chinese characters.